Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Results And Numerical Analysis

 Figure \ref{fig:B_model} provides a visual summary of how the inequality measures evolve as we vary the {\it range} parameter in the B-Model.
 In the upper-left panel, we can see the variation of $g$, $p$ and $k$ against $R$.
 In the upper-right panel, we illustrate the joint behaviors of the $g$-$k$ and $g$-$p$ pairs.
 As $R$ increases, $g$ and $k$ indices initially change in an almost perfectly linear manner with a slope $(3/8)$ as discussed in~\cite{bijin}.
 During this early phase, the values of $g$ and $k$ coincide at a point approximately $0.85$.
 Beyond this point, however, the relationship becomes distinctly nonlinear, indicating that the two measures respond differently to further increases in the range parameter.
 On the other hand as $R$ increases, $g$ and $p$ both increases together in similar manner and going to coincide at extreme inequality point $1$.

 The lower-left panel of Figure \ref{fig:B_model} displays the variation of the ratio $p/(2k-1)$ with respect to $g$ and $k$.
 The pattern shows an initial increase of this ratio up to a certain threshold value; subsequently, as $g$ and $k$ continues to grow, the ratio begins to decline.
 Throughout the range, the ratio remains slightly above unity, reaching its maximum about a $3\%$ elevation near the point where $g$ and $k$ coincide (in this case, $g=k\sim 0.85$).
 This location has previously been identified as a precursor to criticality in several self-organized critical models~\cite{sand,manna,soumya}.
 The mild, non-monotonic rise toward this peak followed by a gradual decrease reflects a subtle shift in the balance between the $p$ and $k$ indices as the underlying wealth-exchange dynamics approach this near-critical region.
 A similar trend is observed in the lower-right panel, which shows how the ratio $p/g$ depends on $g$ and $k$ indices.
 In this case, the ratio increases sharply with increasing the indices $g$ and $k$, suggesting that $p$ grows at a faster rate relative to $g$.
+All these inequality indices are numerically computed from the steady-state wealth distributions for B-Model with different parameter (Exchange Range $R$), which are shown in Fig.~I in Appendix~\ref{app3}.
+In the figure, we can clearly see that as $R$ increases the distribution goes to an exponential one but when $R=1$, we get a clear power-law with an exponential cut-off like distribution.

+Now we can also show that varying the total population size does not shift the critical point, which remains located at approximately $g=k\sim 0.85$.
+However, the exchange range $R=R_c$ at which this critical point is reached depends on the population size.
+In the main analysis, we consider the total population $N=100$; additional results for $N=50$ and $N=200$ (presented in Fig. III(a) of Appendix~\ref{app4}) are analyzed.
+For larger values of $N$, the dynamics become significantly slower, making it computationally difficult to reach the critical region.
+Therefore, we restrict the analysis to these three representative population sizes.
+As shown in Table~\ref{tab:extra}, the value of $R_c$ increases with increasing $N$, while the critical crossing point remains approximately unchanged at $g=k\sim 0.85$.